-If an applicant is successful through the registration, they will be able to participate in this and any future RFTs so long as they remain registered.
+If an applicant is successfully registered, they will be able to participate in future RFTs as long as they remain registered.

-In order to participate in the RFT, successful applicants will need to pre-register with AusTender, the Australian Government’s AusTender website: https://www.tenders.gov.au/.
+In order to participate in the RFT, successful applicants will need to create an account with AusTender, the Australian Government’s AusTender website.

 There is currently no active tender round.
 Please visit this website regularly for updates on future tender rounds.